DebugBundle

 Billing follows a simple model:

-2. Complete checkout — Stripe Checkout handles payment securely
+3. Convert through checkout when ready — Stripe Checkout handles payment securely and applies VAT or applicable taxes

-3. Add capacity as needed — Purchase extra capacity units from the billing page
+4. Add capacity as needed — Purchase extra capacity units from the billing page after paid conversion

 Stripe Integration